Breads & Doughs

 The Day Before

-• Fill six small bowls with 1 cup (8 fl oz/240 ml) of water.
-Add 1 teaspoon of vinegar to each bowl and add a few drops of different food coloring to each bowl until you get your desired colors.
+• Fill six small bowls with 1 cup (8 fl oz/240 ml) of water each.
+Add 1 teaspoon of vinegar and a few drops of your desired food coloring to each bowl.

-• Add an egg to each bowl and turn in the colored water for 5-10 minutes, until the eggs take on the color you want.
+• Submerge 1 egg in each bowl for 5-10 minutes, or until the eggs take on the color you want.

 • Transfer to a wire rack to allow the eggs to dry completely, then refrigerate until needed.
 This can be done up to 2 days in advance.

 • In a medium bowl, combine the flour, yeast and water and cover with plastic wrap.
-Let sit on the counter overnight.
+Let the mixture sit on the counter for 8-12 hours.

 The Next Day

-• The next day, using a stand mixer fitted with a dough hook, mix the sponge with all of the dough ingredients: flour, sugar, yeast, salt, butter, eggs, yolk, vanilla extract, orange oil, aniseed and orange zest on low speed for about 10 minutes, until you have a very soft, smooth dough that clears the sides of the bowl but remains stuck to the bottom.
-If absolutely needed, add a touch more flour, but use as little as possible.
+• In the bowl of a stand mixer fitted with a dough hook, add the sponge, flour, sugar, yeast, salt, butter, eggs, yolk, vanilla extract, Fiori di Sicilia, aniseed and orange zest.
+Mix on Medium speed for about 8 minutes, until you have a very soft, smooth dough that clears the sides of the bowl.
+If the dough is too sticky, add a little bit of flour, 1 tablespoon at a time.

-• Transfer to an oiled bowl, cover and let rise in a warm place until doubled in size, about 2 hours.
+• Transfer the dough to an oiled bowl, cover with cling wrap and a towel and let rise in a warm place until doubled in size, about 2 hours.

 • Divide the dough in half and roll each piece into a 20-inch (50 cm) long log.
 Twist the logs together and then bring the ends together to form a circle.

-• Carefully transfer to the prepared baking sheet and lightly cover with plastic wrap.
-Let rise again until doubled, about 1 hour.
+• Carefully transfer to the prepared baking sheet and lightly cover with cling wrap and a clean kitchen towel.
+Let it rise again for about 1 hour or until doubled in size.

 • Towards the end of the rising time, preheat the oven to 375°F (190°C).

-• Carefully pull the rope strands apart and nestle the eggs in the wreath, then brush all over with egg wash.
+• Carefully create some space between the rope strands to nestle the eggs, then brush all over with egg wash.

 • Bake for 15 minutes, then lower the heat to 350°F (180°C) and bake for another 20 minutes.
-If the bread begins to overbrown, then tent it with foil for the remainder of the bake time.
-Remove from the oven to cool completely.
+If the bread begins to over-brown, tent it with foil for the remainder of the bake time.
+Remove from the oven and allow to cool completely.

-• This is best the day it is made but you can store the leftovers in an airtight container at room temperature for up to 2 days.
+• Best enjoyed the same day it is baked with a glass of milk!
+Store the leftovers in an airtight container at room temperature for up to 2 days.

 Recipe Notes

-• This dough is very soft and sticky, which creates a very tender texture.
+• If possible, use a stand mixer.
+This dough is very soft and sticky, which creates a very tender texture.
 It is best to use a stand mixer, as kneading by hand will be challenging.

-• The eggs are not hard-boiled: they are raw, and bake in the oven along with the bread.
+• You do not use hard-boiled eggs in this recipe: The eggs are raw, and they bake in the oven along with the bread.

-• Instead of the bread ring, you can make small, individual rolls instead:
+• Make rolls instead.
+Instead of the bread ring, you can make small, individual rolls instead.

 • Dye ten eggs and divide the dough into ten equal portions.